MicrosoftDocs/azure-docs/articles/api-management/credentials-configure-common-providers.md

 * Microsoft Entra provider
 * Generic OAuth 2.0 provider

 You configure a credential provider in your API Management instance's credential manager.
-For a step-by-step example of configuring a Microsoft Entra provider and authorization, see:
+For a step-by-step example of configuring a Microsoft Entra provider and credential connection, see:

 * [Configure credential manager - Microsoft Graph API](authorizations-how-to-azure-ad.md)